rigetti/rigetti-resource-estimation/README.md

 poetry run python src/rigetti_resource_estimation/estimation_pipeline.py --help
 ```

-Our tool includes a default four-qubit Quantum Fourier Transform OpenQASM 2.0 example circuit that you may try and
+Our tool includes a default four-qubit Quantum Fourier Transform cirq example circuit that you may try and
 edit as desired.
-To run this example with the default Jabalizer graph-state compiler and log the results to the console,
+To run this example with the default Cabaliser graph-state compiler and log the results to the console,
 run the following command:

 ```
 poetry run python src/rigetti_resource_estimation/estimation_pipeline.py --log="INFO"
 ```

-A complete example would be to estimate resources for a circuit of your choice by specifying the QASM input file,
+A complete example would be to estimate resources for a widgetized circuit of your choice (specify following the default
-with the results appended to a CSV file and the intermediate adjacency list of the compiled graph state also saved for
+example in `estimation_pipeline()`), with the results appended to a CSV file and the intermediate adjacency list of the
-characteristic analysis.
-Try the following command as an example and tailor it to your needs:
+compiled graph state also saved for characteristic analysis.
+Try the following command as an example and tailor it to your
+needs:

 ```
 poetry run python src/rigetti_resource_estimation/estimation_pipeline.py --log "DEBUG" \
---circ-path examples/input/qft4.qasm --est-method "jabalizer" --output examples/test.csv \
+--est-method "cabaliser" --output examples/test.csv --graph-state-opt "save"
---graph-state-opt "save"
 ```

 A possible use of our tool is as a design aid, sweeping specified fields from the `params.yaml` configuration file over